ym001/distancia/docs/textDistance.rst

 #. `Hamming`_ :Counts character mismatches between two strings of equal length.
 #. `SmithWaterman`_ :A local alignment method commonly used for comparing text or biological sequences.
 #. `RatcliffObershelp`_ :Computes similarity by identifying the longest common subsequence of two strings.
-#. `Monge-Elkan Distance`_ :Aggregates pairwise comparisons between elements of two sequences.
+#. `MongeElkanDistance`_ :Aggregates pairwise comparisons between elements of two sequences.

 **Phonetic and String Matching**
 ----------------------------